 The first time you started your Mac you would have created a User Account and registered the computer.
 Usually it will be in your name or another name you have chosen, but you can have User Accounts for all the other people who will use the computer, kids, partners or friends.
 It is a good idea to set the computer up this way so everyone who uses it keeps their files, pictures, emails and music separate.

 Each User Account has it's own settings so each User can have their own choice of Desktop picture and Screensaver, their own Dock layout.

-Look in System Preferences and find Accounts on the lower left side, click it to open Accounts:
+Look in System Preferences and find Users & Groups on the lower left side, click it to open: